Matthew 4:19: Fishers of men

-The phrase "fishers of men", also at Mark 1:17, is one of the most well known lines in the entire New Testament, and the most important metaphor for evangelism.
+The phrase "fishers of men", also at Mark 1:17, is one of the most well known lines in the entire New Testament, and the metaphor for evangelism.
 The image probably had an important role in the adoption of the Ichthys as a symbol of early Christianity.
 The reference has also often been moved from the disciples to Jesus, with him being called the "fisher of men", and the image of Jesus as a fisherman is second only to that of Jesus as a shepherd.

 The translation "fishers of men" is well known and used by most authors, but not wholly accurate in a modern context, inasmuch as the original Greek is gender neutral.
 Translators also prefer to avoid the word fisher, since fisherman has replaced it as the standard term in English, though in recent years fisher has gained some currency as a gender neutral term for fishermen.